-A document is one of the most critical means of communicating with customers and it often contains extremely personal information.
-This can be true no matter what industry you are in, finance, healthcare or insurance to name a few.
-So it is important to ask yourself: Is our mailing operation compliant?
+A document is one of the most critical means of communicating with customers, and it often contains extremely personal information.
+This can apply to any industry, but especially finance, healthcare or insurance.
+So it's important to know if your mailing operations and processes are compliant.

-"Being in compliance" refers to your business meeting the regulations on the handling of customer data and communications.
-Over the years the regulations for customer communications have become more confusing, as well as increasingly difficult and costly to manage.
+When you are "in compliance" your business is meeting regulations and standards on the handling of customer data and communications.
+Over the years, regulations for customer communications have become more complicated, as well as increasingly difficult and costly to manage.
 Currently, many companies have added temporary compliance solutions in the form of labor-intensive processes and have not yet created an efficient workflow with compliance in mind.
-Below we go over some of the compliance rules you should be aware of how your business can adapt!
+Below we go over some of the compliance rules you should be aware of and how your business can adapt!

 What Is HIPAA?

-Because of the importance of privacy in the healthcare industry, the Health Insurance Portability and Accountability Act (HIPAA) was established in 1996.
-This act affects healthcare providers, health plans, and healthcare clearinghouses as well as companies that work with healthcare providers and might handle their patients' sensitive information.
-This includes financial or insurance professionals that work with US healthcare providers.
-In order to avoid violating HIPPA companies need to protect any Personal Health Information (PHI) that could help someone determine a person's identity including their name, email address, and birth dates to name a few.
+The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that was enacted in 1996 to establish and protect privacy in the healthcare industry.
+HIPAA affects healthcare providers, health plans and healthcare clearinghouses, as well as companies that work with healthcare providers and might handle their patients' sensitive information.
+This includes financial or insurance professionals that work with U.S. healthcare providers.
+In order to avoid violating HIPPA laws, companies need to protect any Personal Health Information (PHI) that could help someone determine a person's identity, including their name, email address, and birthdate.